danielbodnar/awesome-stars/README.md

 - [scality/Zenko](https://github.com/scality/Zenko) - Zenko is the open source multi-cloud data controller: own and keep control of your data on any cloud.
 - [dragonflydb/dragonfly](https://github.com/dragonflydb/dragonfly) - A modern replacement for Redis and Memcached
 - [1backend/1backend](https://github.com/1backend/1backend) - Run your web apps easily with a complete platform that you can install on any server.
 Build composable microservices and lambdas.
-- [lostatc/acid-store](https://github.com/lostatc/acid-store) - A transactional and deduplicating virtual file system
+- [lostatc/acid-store](https://github.com/lostatc/acid-store) - [UNMAINTAINED] A transactional and deduplicating virtual file system
 - [juicedata/juicefs](https://github.com/juicedata/juicefs) - JuiceFS is a distributed POSIX file system built on top of Redis and S3.
 - [n1207n/video-transcode-queue](https://github.com/n1207n/video-transcode-queue) - A sample video upload platform as a kubernetes cluster (WIP)
 - [valeriansaliou/bloom](https://github.com/valeriansaliou/bloom) - :cherry_blossom: HTTP REST API caching middleware, to be used between load balancers and REST API workers.